 The undeniable fact is that religion -- beliefs, practices, and tenets -- are a vital part of human existence.
 Humanity would not function without the complexities of religion and the solace it provides to many seeking answers to life’s biggest questions and mysteries.
 Without a doubt, points out the Oxford Royale Academy, “Religious Studies provides us with can be absolutely vital in understanding the world around us.
 Religious practices of one kind or another are found in practically every society on Earth, and to understand them gives us an insight into a vital aspect of human existence.”
 If you are a curious type, or deep thinker, or struggling with making sense of the world, or intrigued by understanding other’s beliefs, then religious studies might be the best major for you.

 Aside from delving deeper into the vital nature of human existence, religious studies also provides excellent foundational knowledge for a variety of careers both in religion and in the non-religion sectors.
-The Guardian points out that many job opportunities are available to graduates from religious studies majors: “As a religious studies graduate you’ll have plenty of valuable skills to offer an employer and will be equipped to enter professions such as education, law or journalism, or for more pastoral work, such as counselling, mediation and negotiation or social work.
+The Guardian points out that many job opportunities are available to religious studies majors: “As a religious studies graduate you’ll have plenty of valuable skills to offer an employer and will be equipped to enter professions such as education, law or journalism, or for more pastoral work, such as counselling, mediation and negotiation or social work.
 Graduates are also found in charity work, teaching, and personnel.
 After a little more training, theology graduates can work in pulpits of various denominations across the land or for a church in other roles, such as community ministers or youth work.”
 If you are passionate about this field, and get a good foundation of knowledge through a degree program, then you’ll be able to find a career that utilizes your talents and skills in religious studies.

 “I love you when you bow in your mosque, kneel in your temple, pray in your church.
 For you and I are sons [and daughters] of one religion, and it is spirit,” said Khalil Gibran, Lebanese-American poet and philosopher.
 As a student of religious studies, there is no doubt you’ll open up your mind, heart, and spirit, you’ll deepen your knowledge, and be fully trained to compare, contrast, and understand the interdisciplinary nature of this fascinating field of study.
 Through religious studies, not only will you comprehend the complexities of the world with more nuance, you’ll also likely gain a deeper understanding of your own beliefs, which will serve you well in your future career too.